mondweep/DCC/README.md

     *   **New RPC URL:** `http://localhost:8545` (or the RPC port exposed by your Geth node)
     *   **Chain ID:** The Chain ID used in your `testnet/genesis.json` and configured in `frontend/.env`.
     *   **Currency Symbol:** ETH (optional)
-*   Import the sealer account into MetaMask using the private key from `testnet/sealer_key.txt` to interact with deployed contracts.
+*   Import the sealer account into MetaMask using the private key from `testnet/sealer_key.txt` to interact with deployed contracts (once deployed).

 ## Next Steps

+*   **Resolve local testnet issues:** Investigate and fix the Geth sealer node problem within Docker or switch to an alternative like Ganache to enable contract deployment and testing. **(High Priority)**
-*   Complete the TDD implementation for all smart contract features outlined in the specifications.
+*   Complete the TDD implementation for any remaining smart contract features outlined in the specifications.
-*   Build out the frontend user interface and logic for interacting with the smart contracts (proposals, voting, membership management, etc.).
+*   Build out the frontend user interface and logic for interacting with the smart contracts (proposals, voting, membership management, payment flows, etc.) once deployment is possible.
 *   Develop a backend API if required for off-chain data management or more complex operations.
-*   Refine testnet setup and deployment scripts.
+*   Refine deployment scripts for the chosen testnet/mainnet environment.
-*   Expand documentation.
+*   Expand documentation, including user guides and API references.